 Avian influenza (AI) is a viral disease common in wild bird populations, especially shorebirds and waterfowl.
-There are many different subtypes of AI and in general, most subtypes do not cause obvious signs of disease or have the ability to infect animals other than birds.
+There are many different subtypes of AI and in general, most subtypes do not cause obvious signs of disease in wild birds or have the ability to infect animals other than birds.

 Avian influenza viruses are shed in the feces of wild birds that carry the virus and transmission between wild birds is believed to primarily occur through ingestion of the virus.
 AI viruses typically increase in wild bird populations during the late summer and early fall pre-migration staging when previously un-exposed, juvenile birds begin to concentrate in areas with older ducks, many of which are carriers.

 In Wisconsin, avian influenza viruses are common in shorebirds and waterfowl.